vippsas/vipps-recurring-api/vipps-recurring-api.md

 ### Charge times

-Charge _attempts_ are primarily made two times during the day: 08:00 and 16:00 UTC in winter, and 07:00 and 15:00 UTC in summer.
+Charge _attempts_ are primarily made two times during the day: 07:00 and 15:00 UTC.
 This is the same both for our production and test environment.
 Subsequent attempts are made according to the `retryDays` specified.
 **Note:** Payments _might_ get processed any time during the day (07:00 UTC - 23:59 UTC) due to special circumstances requiring it.